b01/web-env/docs/get-started.md

    suggest.

    NOTE: On Windows, its a good idea to logout and then back in before
-         proceeding.
-3. Now change to the `APPS_DIR` like so: `cd $APPS_DIR`
+         proceeding, or just restart your PC.
+Though it should not be necessary, it is recommended.

+3. Open a new terminal; on windows make sure its Powershell.

+   NOTE: This will not work in a cmd.exe terminal most of the time.

+4. Run the command `webenv up -c alpine-apps -n alpine-apps`, then wait and watch.

+   NOTE: Your waiting for the docker images to download and start running.
-   NOTE: If this command fails for you, you may need to logout and then log
-         back into you account in order for the environment variables that the initial-setup command added to your user profile.
+         Again, if this command fails for you, you may need to logout and then log back into you account in order for the environment variables that the initial-setup command added to your user profile to take effect.

-5. Run the `start.sh` or `start.ps1` command.

-6. Verify that the environment is working on your PC by going to "https://127.0.0.1/" in a web browser.
+5. Verify that the environment is working on your PC by going to "https://127.0.0.1/" in a web browser.
 If that loads the default NGinX page then you are ready to move on to the next step.